PaintSwap/paintswap-vrf/README.md

     function _fulfillRandomWords(uint256 requestId, uint256[] calldata randomWords)
         internal virtual;

-    // Callback from coordinator (do not override) function rawFulfillRandomWords(uint256 requestId, uint256[] calldata randomWords)
+    // Callback from coordinator
+    function rawFulfillRandomWords(uint256 requestId, uint256[] calldata randomWords)
         external virtual override;
         // Used by PaintswapVRFConsumer to fulfill request with authorization
         // to ensure calls are from the PaintswapVRFCoordinator only.
-This function
+Care should
-        // should not be overridden.
+        // be taken when overriding this function.
 }
 ```